 There were plenty of power outlets by the desk in the living room, which was great because the bedroom had none in convenient locations.
 I always appreciate when hotels have outlets by the bed, but unfortunately that wasn’t the case.

-One thing I love about Germany is their windows – I’m not a fan of the sliding windows we have in the U.S., with half the view blocked by a mesh screen.
+One thing I love about German hotels/homes are their windows – I’m not a fan of the sliding windows we have in the U.S., with half the view blocked by a mesh screen.
 I’ve always loved (and missed) the large, unobstructed windows that open outward to let in fresh air.
 I don’t know that these opened, but they were nice and large.
 The bedroom had a pretty simple set up – a bed, tv, and a couple of tables to the side of it.